hook-lang/hook/BUILDING.md

 sudo apt-get install -y libcurl4-openssl-dev libhiredis-dev libmysqlclient-dev
 ```

-So you can build appending the `-DBUILD_EXTENSIONS=On` flag to the `cmake` command:
+So you can build the extensions with the following command:

 ```
-cmake -B build -DBUILD_EXTENSIONS=On cmake --build build
+scripts/build-extensions.sh
 ```

 ### Building for Release

-To build the project for release, you need append the `-DCMAKE_BUILD_TYPE=Release` flag to the `cmake` command:
+To build the project for release, you can use the following command:

 ```
-cmake -B build -DCMAKE_BUILD_TYPE=Release cmake --build build
+scripts/release.sh
 ```

 ## Setting environment variable